samjulien/observablestalk/README.md

 # observablestalk
-Slides for my talk on RxJS - work in progress.
+Slides for my talk on RxJS, presented at Energy Trust and also at ngPDX.